Difference between revisions of "Lee Ann Bernard" - Pindula

 Background

-Lee Ann Bernard's parents were pastors.
-Her father was a Bishop and her mother was a Pastor.
+Lee Ann Bernard's parents are pastors.
+Her father is a Bishop and her mother is a Pastor.
 She had three children; Whitney, Corey, and Winnie.
 At the age of 25, she got married to a pastor in her parent's ministry.
 Lee Ann Bernard said the marriage was abusive and told a publication that:

 To begin with I was in an abusive relationship with the father of my daughter before I got married at the age of 25.
 I thought getting married would rescue me from the abuse.
 He was a married man and I couldn’t move on because he controlled every step of my life.
 So when I met this young gentleman whom I knew from my high school days I thought “This is it.”
 He was 28 when we got married.
 A week before our engagement he was arrested for assaulting his ex-girlfriend over a money dispute.
 I dismissed it as her just being bitter over our upcoming wedding.
 When you are in love you are often blind to the signs.
 Just 6 weeks into the marriage he started being verbally abusive and it eventually escalated to physical abuse.